GoogleChrome/developer.chrome.com/site/en/blog/canvas2d/index.md

 ## Part 2: ergonomic tweaks

 Previously, some things with Canvas2D were possible, but needlessly complicated to implement.
-Here are some quality-of-life improvements for javascript developers who want to use Canvas2D:
+Here are some quality-of-life improvements for JavaScript developers who want to use Canvas2D:

 ### context.reset()